tdiprima/run_system_checks/README.md

 ./run_system_checks.sh
 ```

-This will run through all the checks and give you a comprehensive overview of your system capabilities.
+This will run through all the checks and give you a comprehensive overview of system capabilities.

----
+## What's up with disk\_speed and filesystem\_speed?

 Yes, they are completely different: